scaleway/scaleway-cli/docs/commands/s2s-vpn.md

 ## A customer gateway represents a Scaleway client's device that communicates with a VPN gateway.

+A customer gateway represents a Scaleway client's device that communicates with a VPN gateway.

 ### Create a customer gateway